BradleyMarie/plyodine/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://github.com/BradleyMarie/plyodine/blob/main/LICENSE)

-A zero-dependency library with high test coverage for C++23 for reading from and writing to PLY mesh files.
-An overview and definition of the file format is available on the Library of Congress [website](https://www.loc.gov/preservation/digital/formats/fdd/fdd000501.shtml).
+A zero-dependency library with high test coverage for C++23 for reading from and writing to PLY mesh streams.
+An overview and definition of the format is available on the Library of Congress [website](https://www.loc.gov/preservation/digital/formats/fdd/fdd000501.shtml).
 This format is often used in the computer vision and graphics communities for